chains-lab/companies-svc/docs/web/docs/DistributorBlockData.md

 ### NewDistributorBlockData

-`func NewDistributorBlockData(id string, type_ string, attributes DistributorBlockAttributes, ) *DistributorBlockData`
+`func NewDistributorBlockData(id uuid.UUID, type_ string, attributes DistributorBlockAttributes, ) *DistributorBlockData`

 NewDistributorBlockData instantiates a new DistributorBlockData object This constructor will assign default values to properties that have it defined,